GiGaSoftwareDevelopment/ng-patterns/docs/LIBRARIES.md

 # Creating A Generator Library

 1. Make a publishable js library from the instructions above.
-2. Run generator for nx plugin
+2. Run generator for @nrwl/nx-plugin:generator